Recreation and Leisure Services

 - Develop strategies for ongoing personal and professional development as a recreation and leisure services professional.

-As established by the Ministry of Training Colleges and Universities Recreation and Leisure Services Program Standards.
+As established by the Ministry of Colleges and Universities Recreation and Leisure Services Program Standard.

 The program map describes your learning journey with three important components: